greenporsche/miRcore/module-2-bts/README.md

 ## Instructor Notes: Teaching Strategies and Pedagogical Approaches

-### "I Feel Like a Hacker" Moment
+### The Empowerment Moment
-Dr. Lee explicitly aims for the transformative experience of students realizing they can use a command line: "I hope you will get that kind of excitement after today.
-It's like, oh, I feel like a hacker."
-This framing -- presenting Linux skills as empowering rather than intimidating -- is a deliberate strategy for engaging students who may have no prior programming experience.
+Dr. Lee explicitly aims for a transformative experience where students realize they can use a command line.
+The goal is for students to feel empowered and capable -- presenting Linux skills as exciting rather than intimidating.
+This is a deliberate strategy for engaging students who may have no prior programming experience.

 ### Incremental Pipeline Construction
 The technical pipeline is built up incrementally over Days 2--4, with each day adding one or two new steps.
 Students do not see the full pipeline at once; they build it piece by piece, ensuring they understand each component before moving on.
 By Day 4, they can execute the complete workflow because they understand what each step does.

-### Hybrid Challenges
-The transcripts reveal persistent challenges with the hybrid format: audio issues between in-person and virtual students, coordinating breakout rooms across modalities, ensuring virtual students can follow along with command-line demonstrations.
-The instructors adapt continuously, using Zulip as a backup communication channel and having group leaders provide individualized support.

-### Troubleshooting as Pedagogy
-Command-line work inevitably produces errors, and the transcripts show instructors leaning into this.
-When students encounter errors (wrong directory, typos in commands, failed alignments), group leaders guide them through debugging rather than simply providing the correct command.
-This problem-solving experience is itself a valuable learning outcome.

 ### Connecting to CB
-For students who completed CB the previous week, BTS instructors frequently reference CB concepts: "Most of you guys had a CB camp last week... remember why we are here."
+For students who completed CB the previous week, BTS instructors frequently reference CB concepts.
 This reinforcement helps students see the connections between database-driven analysis (CB) and the data production pipeline (BTS).